The Beeliar Group and Leeuwin Group statement on expanding the forest conservation estate

 State of the Environment Reporting

 Western Australia was among the earliest of the Australian states and territories to embark on State of the Environment (SoE) reporting.
 Its first publication appeared in 1992, and its second and third reports followed in 1998 and 2007 respectively.
 Once a leader in the field, WA now lags well behind the rest of Australia in this respect.
 In contrast to all other jurisdictions except the Northern Territory, it has no legislative requirement for regular SoE reporting and there has been no evident activity since its last (excellent) report was published in 2007.
 As well as failing our local environment, this policy shortfall means WA is unable to make a significant contribution to the development of a comprehensive national program.
-In this context, John Bailey, Patricia Harris and Philip Jennings have prepared a discussion paper on behalf of The Beeliar Group.
-It sets out the current status of SoE reporting in Australia and considers how it might be revived in WA in a way that follows best practice.
-The paper is presently under consideration for publication.
+In this context, John Bailey, Patricia Harris and Philip Jennings prepared a discussion paper on behalf of The Beeliar Group. setting out the current status of SoE reporting in Australia and considering how it might be revived in WA in a way that follows best practice.
+The paper has been published in the Australasian Journal of Environmental Management.

 Sustainable Transport Implications of Murdoch Drive Connection to Kwinana Freeway and Roe Highway